-- 1 Bottom edge of plenum should be flanged with a hemmed edge (See FIGURE 17 or FIGURE 18). - 2 Sealing strips should be used to ensure an airtight seal between the cabinet and the plenum. - 3 In all cases, plenum should be secured to top of furnace using sheet metal screws. - 4 Make certain that an adequate seal is made.
+- 1 Bottom edge of plenum should be flanged with a hemmed edge (FIGURE 17 and FIGURE 18). - 2 Sealing strips should be used to ensure an airtight seal between the cabinet and the plenum. - 3 In all cases, plenum should be secured to top of furnace using sheet metal screws. - 4 Make certain that an adequate seal is made.